gaurangshukla471-star/retro-video-games-analytics-dashboard/README.md

 ## 📈 Key Insights

-- PlayStation 2 generated the highest global sales among the top consoles.
+- PlayStation 2 (Ps2) generated the highest global sales among the top consoles.
-- North America contributed the largest share of sales for most platforms.
+- North America (NA) contributed the largest share of sales for most platforms.
 - Action and Sports games dominate the retro gaming market.
-- Sales peaked during the early-to-mid 2000s before gradually declining.
+- Sales peaked during the early-to-mid 2000s before gradually declining (for Ps2).

 ---